PCZarzar/terraform-aws-eks-jenkins/README.md

 2. Add the GitHub repository and Jenkinsfile to Jenkins.
 3. Run the pipeline defined in the Jenkinsfile to deploy the game.

-## Contribution

-Contributions are welcome!
-Feel free to open issues and submit pull requests.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.